The scary truth about a lifetime of exposure to toxic cleaners

 For many of us, pollution conjures up images of big cities encased in smog created by gas-guzzling SUVs.
 That thinking has proven to be outdated, as a recent finding showed that regulations on cars have significantly reduced the Volatile Organic Compounds (VOCs) emitted by automobiles in the last few decades.
 So what’s crowding our ozone?
 According to one new study, chemicals from our personal care and household cleaners.
 The study found that petroleum-based chemicals, which are used in perfumes and paints, emit pollution which can trigger asthma, cause permanent damage to our lungs and are linked to heart attacks, strokes and lung cancer.
 How much trouble can just a few spritzes of air freshener really cause?
 More than you might think, given 40% of chemicals added to consumer products wind up in the air.

-Knowing some of the worst offenders is a good way to start sourcing non-toxic cleaning products for your home.
+Knowing some of the worst offenders is a good way to start sourcing toxic-free cleaning products for your home.

-Shortcut to Non-Toxic Cleaning Products: Sniff Out Fragrance Free options.
+Shortcut to Toxic-Free Cleaning Products: Sniff Out Fragrance Free options.

 Fragrance is a major problem.
 Fragrances are considered to be trade secrets, which allows manufacturers to hide literally hundreds of ingredients without disclosing them.
 So a product that contains fragrance will also likely contain phthalates, which are used to help fragrances last.
 Health risks for phthalates are startling and include cancer, human reproductive and developmental toxicity, endocrine disruption, birth defects & respiratory problems.
 As you scan labels, be wary of claims like “unscented” and “fragrance-free.”
 You also have to check the ingredient list, because sometimes manufacturers use masking fragrances to cover the chemical smell of their products.
 A fragrance-free product means it does not have an added fragrance, so technically, a fragrance-free product can still contain a scent, like an essential oil or floral water distillate, as long as the company didn’t use a fragrance to change the odor.
 At the end of the day, your best bet is to avoid all fragranced products – from household cleaning supplies to beauty and personal care products.
 And you’re always better off doing your own research on ingredients than trusting industry buzzword claims like “unscented” or “natural.”.